kchousos/kchousos.github.io/posts/SICP in Emacs.md

 > [...]
 > The book describes computer science concepts using Scheme, a dialect of Lisp.
 It also uses a virtual register machine and assembler to implement Lisp interpreters and compilers.

-In this post, I aim to showcase my workflow for studying the book using Emacs [@stallmanEMACSExtensibleCustomizable1981].
+In this post, I aim to showcase my workflow for studying the book using Emacs [@emacs].
 Also, I will provide any resources that helped me get going.
 To study SICP, we need two things: The book and a Scheme implementation for the examples and exercises.

 # Getting the book